 - CET requires all study abroad students to be fully vaccinated before they can participate in any CET program.

 Shanghai is the largest city of the People’s Republic of China and the eighth largest in the world.
 Widely regarded as the citadel of China’s modern economy, the city also serves as one of the nation’s most important cultural, commercial, financial, industrial and communications centers.
 CET’s Chinese Studies and Internship in Shanghai program is located on Donghua University’s main campus, home to almost half of Donghua’s twenty thousand students.
 This campus boasts active student organizations; countless student exhibitions, concerts and lectures (in both English and Chinese); a complete library; and an extensive range of indoor and outdoor athletic facilities.
 Donghua University was established in 1951 and soon became one of China’s first institutions of higher learning to confer Ph.D. degrees.
 Today Donghua is a top-100 Chinese university with 18 colleges, 24 doctoral programs, 48 master’s programs and 39 bachelor’s programs.

-Non-US citizens should consult with CET and Denise Allison, Director of International Student Services, before applying to the program.Additional Visa Information
+Required.
+Non-US citizens should consult with CET and the Office of International Student Support before applying to the program.Additional Visa Information

 - Fees: Students pay Haverford tuition and room to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 Fulfills the Haverford language requirement.
 Students planning to stay in China for more than six months are required to take an HIV test for entry into the country.

 No language prerequisite for this program.
 15 credit hours equals a full course load.
 Students may not take a reduced load.
 Students can be from any language level and still participate in an internship.
 Students will intern at an organization or company that specializes in an area of particular interest to them.